Isaac Hayes Estate Granted Emergency Hearing Over Use of Trump Song - ExBulletin

 Isaac Hayes Estate Granted Emergency Hearing Over Use of Trump Song

-“The Federal Court has granted our request for an emergency hearing to obtain an injunction,” Hayes III wrote on X (formerly Twitter).
-“Donald Trump, the RNC, Trump, Trump for President Inc. 2024, Turning Point, and the NRA are scheduled to appear in court on September 3, 2024 in the U.S. District Court for the Northern District of Atlanta.
-See you in court.”
+A federal judge has granted the estate of Isaac Hayes an emergency hearing in its $3 million lawsuit against Donald Trump, who repeatedly used Hayes' co-written “Hold On, I'm Coming” during his election campaign.

-On August 11, lawyers for Isaac Hayes Enterprises filed a copyright infringement notice and threatened further legal action against the Trump campaign for its use of the Sam & Dave classic at multiple Trump rallies without permission from 2022 to 2024.
+Earlier this month, Hayes' estate filed a notice of default seeking $3 million related to Trump's unauthorized use of the Sam & Dave's classic, which, by the estate's attorney's count, had been played “over a hundred times” at Trump rallies since 2022.

-“Today, on the anniversary of my father Isaac Hayes’ death, we have repeatedly asked Donald Trump, the RNC and its representatives not to use “Hold on I’m Coming” written by Isaac Hayes and David Porter at campaign rallies, but once again, in Montana, they have used it,” Hayes III wrote on X on August 10.
+In an August 10 tweet, the singer's son, Isaac Hayes III, wrote: “Today, on the anniversary of my father Isaac Hayes' death, we have repeatedly asked Donald Trump, the RNC and their representatives not to use 'Hold on I'm Coming' written by Isaac Hayes and David Porter at campaign rallies, but once again, in Montana, they have used it.”

-He added the next day: “We demand cessation of use, removal of all related videos, a public warning, and payment of $3 million in licensing fees by August 16, 2024.
-Failure to comply with these obligations will result in further legal action.”
+Hayes III added: “Donald Trump represents the worst in terms of integrity and class with his disrespect and sexual abuse of women and his racist rhetoric,” and warned: “We are now going to deal with this very quickly.”

-Hayes died on August 10, 2008, at the age of 65.
-He and David Porter wrote “Hold On, I'm Coming”, which was recorded by the soul duo Sam & Dave, and released on the Stax label in 1966, reaching number 21 on the Billboard Hot 100 chart.
+The estate and its attorney James Walker weren't kidding when they said “very quickly,” as they managed to deliver the documents to a Trump campaign office in Delaware, setting the wheels in motion for the emergency preliminary injunction hearing in an Atlanta courthouse just after Labor Day.

 The Federal Court granted our request for an emergency hearing to obtain an injunction.